SolaceLabs/pubsubplus-cf-dev/README.md

 At the end you will have these VMs:

 * cli-tools for providing a reliable environment to run the scripts of this project.
- - Tiny 1GB of ram or maybe less, just enough to run some scripts..
+ - 1GB of ram or less, just enough to run some scripts.
+You can adjust ram in [config.yml](cli-tools/config.yml)
 * PCF Dev for hosting the solace service broker and applications
  - Size to your liking, defaults of PCF are ok, you can make it bigger if you want larger space for your apps.
 * BOSH-lite for hosting VMRs